- American playwright

 In 1957 Miller, for refusing to reveal the names of members of a literary circle who were suspected Communists, was found guilty of contempt of Congress — a conviction that was reversed the following year by the U.S. Court of Appeals.

 The year 1961 saw the release of The Misfits, Miller’s film about an uprooted cowboy, his friends, and a divorcée.
-The story’s real theme was the same as that of Death of a Salesman: Gable, as the cowboy Gaylord Langland, and Eli Wallach, playing his sidekick Guido, have been shortchanged by American enterprise.
-Refusing to “work for wages,” they instead hunt stray horses which they can, in turn, sell to manufacturers of pet food.
-Miller’s America was invariably a bleak, unrewarding land of despair.
+The story’s real theme was essentially indistinguishable from that of Death of a Salesman: Clark Gable, as the cowboy Gaylord Langland, and Eli Wallach, playing his sidekick Guido, have been beaten down and exploited by the alleged heartlessness of America’s capitalist economic system.
+Refusing to “work for wages,” they instead hunt stray horses which they can, in turn, sell to manufacturers of pet food for slaughter and resale at a profit.

 In 1999 Miller joined such luminaries as Norman Mailer, Rob Reiner, Tim Robbins, Susan Sarandon, and Susan Sontag in signing a letter criticizing Mayor Rudolph Giuliani’s effort to suspend funding for the Brooklyn Museum of Art, after the museum had exhibited the artist Chris Ofili’s depiction of the Virgin Mary covered in elephant dung and surrounded by pornographic images.

 In 2001 Miller was a signatory to a letter condemning Britain’s Terrorism Act of 2000, legislation that designated the Kurdistan Workers’ Party (PKK) as a terrorist organization.
 (In 1984 the Marxist-Leninist PKK had launched an armed independence campaign in southeast Turkey — complete with suicide bombings, kidnappings, and assassinations — which, by 2001, had killed tens of thousands of people.)
 The letter stated: